 Deflationary pressures have primarily impacted physical goods, airline fares, gasoline, and various food items based on the consumer price index.
 According to Joe Seydl, a senior markets economist at J.P.
 Morgan Private Bank, these instances of deflation can be viewed as “micro pockets.”
 However, the widespread nature of deflation seems to have diminished compared to the height of the pandemic when supply chain disruptions and changing consumer behaviors fueled price reductions.

-The onset of the Covid-19 pandemic triggered a surge in demand for physical goods as individuals were confined to their homes, leading to increased spending on items for home improvement and work setups.
+The onset of the Covid-19 pandemic triggered a surge in demand for physical goods as individuals were confined to their homes, leading to increased spending on items for home improvement and remote work setups.
 However, as the situation evolved, the fervor for such purchases waned, resulting in lower prices for products like furniture, bedding, cookware, laundry equipment, and toys.
 Apparel, including outerwear and children’s clothing, also witnessed price declines over the past year.

 Prices for new and used vehicles have also experienced a downward trend, with a notable 11% decrease in used vehicle prices since July 2023.
 Car rental costs have plummeted by 6%, reflecting changes in consumer preferences and supply chain dynamics.
 The shortage of semiconductor chips, which had previously driven up car prices, seems to have moderated, allowing for improved inventory and pricing stability.